Paullllllllllllllllll/ChronoMiner/README.md

 - **Splitting Text into Chunks:**
   Uses token-based chunking (with options for automatic or manually adjusted chunk boundaries) to divide text files into manageable pieces.
-Current large language models are limited in handling extremely long texts.
+The effective context window of current-generation large language models (such as OpenAI's o3-mini) is limited, which necessitates chunking.

 - **API-Based Data Extraction:**
-  Constructs API requests using OpenAI's API with schema-specific JSON payloads and developer prompts.
+  Constructs API requests using OpenAI's API with schema-specific JSON payloads and developer messages.
 Both synchronous and batch processing modes are supported.

 - **Dynamic Post-Processing:**